L

 An outpatient procedure using Nd:YAG laser to vaporize and break up vitreous opacities (floaters).
 It can provide symptom relief for selected cases of floaters.

 LASIK flap complications is a general term for structural, inflammatory, and infectious disorders associated with flap creation, repositioning, and postoperative course in LASIK surgery.
-This article explains the classification, diagnosis, and management of DLK, flap dislocation, epithelial ingrowth, free cap, buttonhole, and others.
+This article explains the classification, diagnosis, and management of DLK, flap displacement, epithelial ingrowth, free cap, buttonhole, and others.

 Lattice corneal dystrophy is a hereditary corneal dystrophy in which amyloid deposits in a lattice pattern in the corneal stroma.
 It is broadly classified into LCD1, an autosomal dominant form caused by TGFBI gene mutations, variant types (e.g., type 3A), and gelsolin type (Meretoja syndrome).
 It causes recurrent epithelial erosions and progressive vision loss, and PTK and deep anterior lamellar keratoplasty (DALK) are standard treatments.